 This course is a capstone seminar required of students in the Bachelor of Arts in Christian Studies and the Bachelor of Ministry degree programs.
 The course is designed to provide opportunities for further reflection upon various areas of Christian scholarship through assigned readings, article presentations, and directed research.
-Availability: On demand
+Credit Hours: 3 Prerequisite: Instructor approval Availability: On demand